milesj/rut/docs/api.md

 > configure(options: RendererOptions): void

-Define global options that will be used across all render based tests.
+Define global options that will be used across all tests.

 ```ts
 import { configure } from 'rut';